skyzyx/resume-jessika-parman/README.md

 * Achievement #3

+opened a business for the first time on my own vendor selection gotta know when to quit; don;'t give up no matter what hard being a biz owner time management; priorities; family don't employ your friends how to build a retail website customer management inventory control know vendors, customer wants, test products before selling them, building trust have the right amount on-hand for the right season; must be 2-3 seasons ahead; can see trends over time about what sells best learned how to analyze sales numbers to understand costs, revenue, and profits online marketing, learning the ropes, trial and error, syncing all social media accounts, keeping customers engaged via email, FBL, events learned how to separate personal from business funds and accounts and banking and recordkeeping

 * Learnings from the role

+when tyou have a prod youre passiobate about, its easy and fun to sell meeting new people, learning new things gained many persinal and professional contqactss/connections opened doors to modeling and fitness

 ### [Floor Connection](http://floorconnection.com) — Arroyo Grande, CA
 #### Office Manager (June 2015–July 2016)